-Soft, floral spring flavors meet in a vegan and crunchy tahini biscotti.
+Soft, romantic, floral spring flavors meet in vegan biscotti.
 Dip it, snap it, savor it.

 The word biscotti simply means twice baked.
 One of my absolute favorite baked goods to whip up, biscotti can be sweet or savory, spicy or herbal, citrusy or nutty.